*Please note – this is an edited/updated version of a post from 2010. If you are one of the 1.5 people who read the original post, I salute you*

-Cubicle is a common name for a small desk area generally enclosed on three sides by waist-ish high walls and no ceiling.
-Generally speaking, many of these cubicles are arranged in rows and share common walls, allowing many desks to be put in one work area without having to either have space between the desks or having to build actual walls, which can be costly.
+“Cubicle” is a common name used to describe a small desk area generally enclosed on three sides by waist-ish high walls and having no ceiling.
+Generally speaking, many of these cubicles are arranged in rows and share common walls, allowing many desks to be put in one work area without having to either allow space between the desks or having to build actual walls, which can be costly.
 The cubicle walls help give the illusion that each desk is it’s own tiny little office as well as helping to provide a place to hang your calendar.
 Calendars are important in cubicles because without them it is entirely impossible to distinguish one day from the next.
 The origin of the name “cubicle” comes from the squarish shape the walls make and due to the feeling that one is stuck inside a cube with little to no oxygen available.

 How to Recognize a Cubicle should you happen to find yourself in what you think might be a cubicle, but you are not sure:

 4) Look behind you.

 If in the process of following the above directions you identified a wall you can see over, another wall you can see over, another wall you can see over, an opening with no wall at all, open space with a ceiling higher up, and a floor, then it is very possible you are sitting or standing in a cubicle.
 Don’t panic!
 There are millions of people in the same position and all are relatively safe the majority of the time.

 Do cubicles affect the space time continuum in any way?

 Actually, yes they do.
 It is scientifically provable (opinions will vary amongst scientist as all things scientifically provable will vary amongst scientists) that time actually slows down within the walls of a cubicle.
 It is not certain why this phenomenon occurs, but it does indeed occur.
 This phenomenon has two radical effects.

 1) A day spent in a cubicle is drastically longer than a day spent elsewhere, which can lead to chronic depression and a sense that one’s life is slipping away from them.